Johan Björk

 Johan Björk (born August 28, 1984) is a Swedish professional ice hockey defenseman who last played for IK Pantern.

-He was selected by the Ottawa Senators in the 4th round (125th overall) of the 2002 NHL Entry Draft after establishing himself at his original local club, Malmö Redhawks of the then Elitserien.
+Björk was selected by the Ottawa Senators in the fourth round, 125th overall, of the 2002 NHL Entry Draft after playing with Malmö Redhawks in the Swedish Elitserien.
+He was described by scouting reports as a defensively reliable player with physical play, mobility and puck-moving ability.

-Björk plays pretty secure defense, but can contribute offensively as well.
-He is a rather tough defenseman and plays a good physical game.
-Björk, who is quite agile and mobile, has also a good release and he passes the puck well.

 On June 6, 2014, Björk left Malmö of the HockeyAllsvenskan for a second time, in agreeing to a one-year contract with Austrian club, HC TWK Innsbruck of the EBEL.
 He returned to the Redhawks later in the season, and helped the club gain promotion to the SHL.